Updated April 2026

 Photograph Everything

 Take detailed photos and video of your property and all contents before each guest arrives.
-This provides evidence for any damage claims and helps establish pre-arrival condition.
+This provides clear evidence for any damage claims and establishes pre-arrival condition.

 3